jfoucher/stati/docs/index.md

 ## Running

-Once the install is complete, change to your website directory and run `stati generate` to generate your site, or `stati serve` to serve it locally.
+Once the install is complete, change to your website directory and run `stati build` to generate your site, or `stati serve` to serve it locally.
+You can also use `stati s` or `stati b` as shortcuts

 ### Options